 Also, avoid American CamelCase titles: title’s first word should begin with a capitalized letter, and every following word should not.
 Thus, this is a good example:

 - Insert your title here

 - Insert Your Title Here

 Only project, people and node class names should have capitalized first letter.

 You can help to translate the official Godot documentation on our Hosted Weblate.

-There also is the official Godot I18N repository. where you can see when the data was last synced.
+There also is the official Godot i18n repository where you can see when the data was last synchronized.

 Questa documentazione e ogni pagina in essa contenuta è pubblicata sotto i termini della licenza Creative Commons Attribution 3.0 (CC-BY-3.0), con attribuzione a «Juan Linietsky, Ariel Manzur e la comunità Godot».